growthbook/growthbook-proxy/packages/lib/edge-utils/README.md

 - Automatically run server-side or hybrid URL Redirect Experiments without flicker or delay.
 - Inject the JavaScript SDK with hydrated payload, allowing the front-end to pick up where the edge left off without any extra network requests.

+> [!NOTE]
+> This is a vendor-agnostic base application for the GrowthBook Edge App.
+It is used by our vendor-specific Edge Apps (CloudFlare Workers, Lambda@Edge).
+You can also easily build a custom edge implementation for your own edge provider.

 ## Installation

-### Step 1: Implement our Edge App request handler
+### Implement our Edge App request handler

 To run the edge app, add our base app to request handler to your project.
 You will need to manually build app context and helper functions: